drtechie/astro-paper/src/content/blog/prologue-to-databases.md

 ---
 title: 01.
-Prologue to Databases
+Understanding database storage
 author: Mithun James
 pubDatetime: 2023-06-15T10:00:00Z
-postSlug: prologue-to-databases
+postSlug: understanding-database-storage
 featured: true
-draft: false
+draft: true
 tags:
   - databases
   - scalingup
 description: A prologue to understanding how data is structured and organized in the databases before we delve into advanced topics.
-We will be focussing on PostgreSQL.
+Database optimizes the storage of data in various files and data structures to ensure that queries run most effectively.
+In this article, we will see how PostgreSQL stores data.
+Please note that the concept is very similar with other RDBMS like MySQL.
 ---

 If you are planning a career in software development as a backend or a full-stack engineer, understanding how databases work and how to write efficient SQL queries will give you a good headstart in developing systems that will scale.
 In this database engineering series written by [Sawali](https://www.linkedin.com/in/sawali-kale/) & me, we will delve into some concepts and general guidelines that can be followed to architect efficient data querying.